obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/obsidian-party.md

 Developed by: [[shap-po]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

 An implementation of party.js for Obsidian.
-Create confetti & sparkles in your notes!
+Create confetti, sparkles and even custom effects in your notes!

 %% ----- Do not edit anything above this line ----- %%